 Curvature was calculated as a Claw Index (CLI = [(L-l) / (L+l)]100), that employed the longest (L; in this case UGM and UMM), and shortest (l; in this case UGC and UMC) length of the claw.
 This index reflects how much longer the curve is compared to the straight-line measurement, as a percentage.
-Accordingly, the higher the value of this index, the greater the curvature of the claw.
-CL1 corresponds to the index for the first claw and CL2 for the third claw.
+Accordingly, the higher the value of this index, the greater of the curvature claw. the CL1 corresponds to the index for the first claw and CL2 for the third claw.